-As we’ve established, your tolerance for risk is personal, as well as being a defining feature of your ideal investment strategy.
-It should be determined based on your financial goals, your time frame and your personality.
+As we’ve established, your tolerance for risk is personal, and it should be a defining feature of your ideal investment strategy.
+It should be determined based on your financial goals, time frame, and personality.

-For most people, the ideal risk level is somewhere between risk-averse and thrill-seeker.
-Most people will be comfortable with a mid-level risk portfolio that is well-diversified, meaning risk is spread across a number of different asset classes so that any losses can be offset with gains elsewhere.
+The ideal risk level is somewhere between risk-averse and thrill-seeker for most people.
+Most people will be comfortable with a well-diversified mid-level risk portfolio, meaning the risk is spread across several different asset classes so that any losses can be offset with gains elsewhere.
 Short-term fluctuations can be managed in this way across the different risk levels.

 It’s not always easy to know how accepting of risk you’ll need to be to reach your financial goals, but it’s important to get to grips with this information.
 Only when you fully understand your attitude to risk can you build a portfolio that reflects you as an investor.
 At Moneyfarm, we do this for you – we’ll match you with a portfolio that reflects your investor profile and is built and managed by a team of experts to help you achieve your goals.

 Finally, an investor’s attitude to risk is not a stationary thing.
-Circumstantial changes, geopolitical or economic developments, a change in life goals – all of these can affect an investor’s appropriate level of risk.
+Circumstantial changes, geopolitical or economic developments, and a change in life goals can affect an investor’s appropriate level of risk.
 With Moneyfarm, you’ll have the scope and freedom to adjust your level of risk as you invest with us, or simply talk through your options with one of our highly qualified investment advisors.